 Exemplary (3 pts) Sound/Solid (2 pts) Acceptable (1 pt.)
-Emerging/Needs Development (0 pts) Closure is well integrated and exhibits all of the following characteristics: is active and engaging, facilitates student reflection, reinforces and consolidates major points of the lesson, and prepares students for subsequent learning.
-Closure is well integrated and exhibits the following characteristics: facilitates student reflection, reinforces and consolidates major points of the lesson, and prepares students for subsequent learning.
-Closure exhibits the following characteristics: facilitates student reflection and reinforces and consolidates major points of the lesson.
-Needs to exhibit closure that facilitates student reflection, and reinforces and consolidates major points of the lesson.
+Emerging/Needs Development (0 pts) Closure is well integrated Closure is well integrated and Closure exhibits the following Needs to exhibit closure that and exhibits all of the following exhibits the following characteristics: facilitates student facilitates student reflection, and characteristics: is active and characteristics: facilitates student reflection and reinforces and reinforces and consolidates major points engaging, facilitates student reflection, reinforces and consolidates major points of the of the lesson. reflection, reinforces and consolidates major points of the lesson. consolidates major points of the lesson, and prepares students for lesson, and prepares students for subsequent learning. subsequent learning.